awsdocs/aws-lambda-developer-guide/doc_source/API_EnvironmentResponse.md

 # EnvironmentResponse<a name="API_EnvironmentResponse"></a>

-The results of a configuration update that applied environment variables\.
+The results of an operation to update or read environment variables\.
+If the operation is successful, the response contains the environment variables\.
+If it failed, the response contains details about the error\.

 ## Contents<a name="API_EnvironmentResponse_Contents"></a>